novusthedev/novus-bot/README.md

 <div><span style="color: #6688cc;" data-darkreader-inline-color="">}</span></div>
 </div>
 </li>
+<li>Another required step is to edit the clientId.json file and replace the default bot id with your own bot's id.
+If you don't slash (/) commands wont work.<li>
 <li>After that your done with setup!
 You can edit the source code after that or you can go on to the next step to start the bot itself.</li>
 </ol>
 <h3>Starting the bot</h3>